 John & Christine Haigh

-John begins by recalling World War II.
+John begins by recalling the Second World War.
 He remembers growing up in temporary accommodation after his family were bombed out during the May 1941 Hull Blitz.
 He recalls rationing although his family grew food and had plenty to eat.
 John discusses school and remembers some of the games he and his friends would play including Eggity Budge and various bike games.
-He describes how their was a lot more countryside before the estates of Ings and Longhill were built.
+He describes how there was a lot more countryside before the estates of Ings and Longhill were built.
 Christine recalls life after the War and attending Maybury School.
 She too remembers playing on her bike.
 John worked in various places including the Asbestos and Rubber Company which is now ARCO.
 Christine remembers meeting John and getting married.
 She also describes looking after her family.

 |Interviewee Forename:||John & Christine|